 You’re on the edge of becoming an iPhone owner, except the choice of phones is causing a dilemma.
-The iPhone X is so tempting, but the screen of the iPhone 8 Plus is so lovely and large, and you could always save a little money and just get the more pocket-friendly iPhone 8.
+The iPhone XS is so tempting, but the screen of the iPhone XS Max is lovely and large, and you could always save a little money and just get the more wallet-friendly — but still stylish — iPhone XR.
 Then there’s the amount of storage space, and the color to consider.

 It’s not a decision to be taken lightly.
 This is an expensive purchase, so which model is the right one for you?
 Here’s our easy guide to help you make the right choice, quickly.

-Regardless of whether you choose the iPhone 8, iPhone 8 Plus, or iPhone X, they all come with the same version of Apple’s iOS operating system installed, and they will all get the same software updates, at the same time, for the next couple of years.
+Regardless of whether you choose the iPhone XR, iPhone XS, or iPhone XS Max, they all come with the same version of Apple’s iOS operating system installed, and they will all get the same software updates, at the same time, for the next couple of years.
 So don’t worry about software, you’re covered.

 The battery size differs, but the average performance remains the same because each model has different power requirements.
 Don’t expect more than a day of heavy use out of any iPhone, but you should survive without charging during a long day if use is only average.
 There’s no best choice here, just keep in mind that none will be winning any awards for long battery life.
 All three of these models support wireless charging, so make sure you pick up a wireless charging pad for added convenience.

-Each iPhone comes with the option of two different sizes of internal memory: 64GB, 128GB, or 256GB for the iPhone XR, and 64GB, 256GB, or 512GB for the iPhone XS and XS Max.
+Each iPhone comes with the option of three different sizes of internal memory: 64GB, 128GB, or 256GB for the iPhone XR, and 64GB, 256GB, or 512GB for the iPhone XS and XS Max.
 None have a MicroSD card slot.
 You can pay for extra iCloud storage — 5GB is included and free — which can free up internal storage space on the device later on.
 While 64GB is enough for most people, we always recommend paying for as much storage as you can afford, due to the inability to physically increase it on an iPhone.

 This is the first major decision you’re going to have to make before settling on which iPhone to buy — the size of the screen that suits you.
 In reality, the best way to judge this is to visit a store that carries all three and hold them.
 You’ll quickly know which one is right.
 We’d say the iPhone XS is the optimal size, but the bigger XS Max certainly is the better choice if you watch a lot of movies or videos on your phone.
 The iPhone XR has the least impressive screen, but it’s also much cheaper than the other two.
 If it looks sufficient to you, then go for it.
 We like the 6.1-inch screen size, as it’s also quite comfortable to hold and use.

 If you’re still not sure after looking at the screens, or are now stuck between two models, then it’s time to turn you attention to the camera.
-Apple makes excellent, capable cameras that take great photos you’ll want to show off, but it’s worth going for a dual-lens iPhone over the iPhone XR?
+Apple makes excellent, capable cameras that take great photos you’ll want to show off, but is it worth going for a dual-lens iPhone XS and XS Max over the iPhone XR?
 Not necessarily.
 The iPhone XS and XS Max will have a stronger Portrait Mode, but the software-based Portrait Mode on the XR looks good, and sometimes can do a better job in low light.
 It doesn’t have all five Portrait Lighting modes, though, just Natural, Contour, and Studio.

 Perhaps the most important decision you’ll make is how much you want to spend on a new iPhone.
-The cheapest is the iPhone 8 with 64GB for $700 without a contract, directly through Apple.
-The most expensive is the iPhone X with 256GB, which costs $1,150.
-In the middle is the cheapest iPhone 8 Plus with 64GB at $800.
-It costs an extra $150 to buy a 256GB iPhone 8 or iPhone 8 Plus, and if you just want the cheapest 64GB iPhone X, then you’ll hand over $1,000.
+The cheapest is the iPhone XR with 64GB for $750 directly through Apple.
+The most expensive is the iPhone XS with 512GB, which costs $1,449.
+In the middle is the iPhone XS with 64GB at $1,000.
+Going with different storage options can change the price dramatically.

 Anything else to know?